-The means by which GMPF minimises operational risk and constrains investment risk is set out in further detail in its ISS.
+The means by which GMPF minimises operational risk and constrains investment risk is set out in further detail in its ISS (available at www.gmpf.org.uk).

-Some risks lend themselves to being measured (e.g. using such concepts as Active Risk and such techniques as Asset Liability Modelling) and where this is the case, GMPF employs the relevant approach to measurement.
+Some risks lend themselves to being measured (e.g. using such concepts as 'Active Risk' and such techniques as 'Asset Liability Modelling') and where this is the case, GMPF employs the relevant approach to measurement.
 GMPF reviews new approaches to measurement as these continue to be developed.